j-lord/qmk_firmware/docs/getting_started_github.md

 ![Fork on GitHub](http://i.imgur.com/8Toomz4.jpg)

 If you're a part of an organization, you'll need to choose which account to fork it to.
 In most circumstances, you'll want to fork it to your personal account.
-Once your fork is completed (sometimes this takes a little while), click the "Clone or Download" button:
+Once your fork is completed (sometimes this takes a little while), click the "Code" button:

 ![Download from GitHub](http://i.imgur.com/N1NYcSz.jpg)